mdb/tf-workspaces-demo/README.md

 **Disclaimers**

-* In addition to dimensions like AWS account, region, and environment, it's also useful to subdivide Terraform across **_responsibility_**-based projects, each serving different layers of infrastructure purpose (vs. problematically large, sprawling "monolithic" Terraform projects).
-For example, it's often strategically benefial to reate one or more Terraform projects dedicated to foundation infrastructure management, such as VPC and networking topology, while one or more separate Terraform projects manage higher level platform infrastructure, such as Kubernetes clusters.
+* It's often useful to subdivide IaC across **_responsibility_**-based projects, each serving a different "layer" of infrastructure purpose (vs. problematically large, sprawling "monolithic" Terraform projects).
+For example, foundational infrastructure may, such as VPC and networking configuration, may be managed in separate Terraform project(s) than higher level platform infrastructure, such as Kubernetes clusters.
-  `tf-workspaces-demo` glosses over this, focusing instead on effective use of Terraform workspace conventions _within_ projects.
-Effective modeling of responsibility layers across distinct Terraform projects is a separate art altogether.
+  `tf-workspaces-demo` glosses over this, focusing instead on the effective use of Terraform workspace conventions _within_ projects.
+Effective modeling of responsibility layers across distinct Terraform projects is a separate art altogether ;)
 * For demo purposes, `tf-workspaces-demo` uses [localstack-persist](https://hub.docker.com/r/gresau/localstack-persist) as a local, mocked AWS.
 As such, no real AWS resources are created; instead, the demo focuses on illustrating high level Terraform patterns that are largely agnostic to the underlying infrastructure resources.
 However, the use of `localstack-persist` -- and the demo's need to persist `localstack` data across GitHub Actions jobs -- requires lotsa extra GitHub Actions workflow steps that wouldn't appear in a real world workflow targeting a real cloud provider.
 Try not to be too distracted by that :)

 ## Bonus highlights and callouts